blizzardfinnegan/javaOCR/README.md

 	4. Unplug *ONE* camera, and plug it back in to the same port.
 This will generate several lines of text in your terminal window.
 	5. Copy one of the lines, starting with `platform`, and, *crucially*, ending `.0`.
 	6. Paste this into your `udev` rule file, replacing the `fillerText` portion, but leaving the quotes.
+If you are using a terminal text editor, this will require you to either right click to paste, or press `Ctrl-Shift-v` rather than `Ctrl-v`, as `Ctrl-v` is used by the terminal for a separate purpose.
 The first line of the file distributed in this repo contains a commented-out example line, with the correct syntax.
 	7. Repeat steps 4-6 for all cameras in the fixture.
 If there are no new lines available, copy and paste the line into a new line to create a new rule, *ensuring to increment the number at the end of the line in the `SYMLINK` section*.
+	8. Save the file.
+If the file fails to save, you most likely have insufficient permissions to save the file, and will need to follow the terminal text editor instructions.
-	8. Reboot the Raspberry Pi to load the new `udev` rule.
+	9. Once the file has been saved, reboot the Raspberry Pi to load the new `udev` rule.
 	9. Open a terminal, and check that the new symlinks were created successfully.
 This can be done by running the below command.
 If the symlinks have not been created successfully, restart from step 3 until all symlinks are created properly.
 ```
 ls /dev/video-*